 Are you new to the world of hair extensions?
 The endless varieties may confuse you if you don’t start with enough knowledge of it.

 You can choose from micro-link, fusion, pre-bonded, weaves, tape-ins, click-ins, etc. But what do they all mean?
-Here is our quick breakdown to sort your confusion and help you select the right extension.
+Here is our quick breakdown to sort your confusion and help you select the right extensions for your hair.

 These hair extensions come as strands contoured pieces.
 They attach using a silicone or fabric base and often sell under the clip-in wefts category.
 The base features clips to help secure the strands to your natural hair, and that’s all it takes to keep them in place.